-The entirety of Eddard Stark's actions in Game fall under this, but most egregiously preemptively telling Cersei that he knows her secret and what he plans to do, all while having reason to believe that Cersei had his foster father killed for the exact same reasons.
+Many of Eddard Stark's actions in Game fall under this, but worst was preemptively telling Cersei that he knows her secret and what he plans to do, all while having reason to believe that Cersei had his foster father killed for the exact same reasons.

 Tyrion is the biggest one in the series, and that's saying a lot.

 Jeyne Poole manages to claim this title in ADWD despite being a very minor character.
 Being married to Ramsay Bolton is exactly as bad as it sounds.